-The heat source for our planet is the sun.
-Energy from the sun is transferred through space and through the Earth's atmosphere to the earth's surface.
-Since this energy warms the earth's surface and atmosphere, some of it is or becomes heat energy.
-There are three ways heat is transferred into and through the atmosphere:
+The Sun generates energy, which is transferred through space to the Earth's atmosphere and surface.
+Some of this energy warms the atmosphere and surface as heat.
+There are three ways energy is transferred into and through the atmosphere:

 Radiation